bregman-arie/bregman-arie.github.io/_posts/aws/2019-11-19-aws-cloud-practitioner-notes.markdown

 ### AWS WAF

-* AWS Web Application Firewall protects your web applications from the common web exploits.
+* AWS Web Application Firewall protects your web applications from the common web exploits
 * You write your own rules to allow or deny traffic based on the contents of an HTTP requests
 * You can use a ruleset from a trusted AWS Security Partner in the AWS WAF Rules marketplace
 * WAF can be attached to either CloudFront or an Application Load Balancer

 ### AWS Shield

-* AWS Shield is a managed DDoS (Distributed Denial Of Service) protection service that safeguards applications running on AWS
+* AWS Shield is a managed DDoS (Distributed Denial Of Service) mitigation service that safeguards applications running on AWS from DDOS attacks
 * A DDoS attack is a malicious attempt to disrupt normal traffic by flooding a website a large amount of fake traffic
 * All AWS customers use it (the standard plan) when they route their traffic through Route53 or ClodFront
 * Protects you against layer 3, 4 and 7 attacks